bazbt3/the_thorgon_empire/Outline.md

 ## Thorgon
 ### Technology
 * The Thorgons possess a faster-than-light drive so are *capable* of faster-than-light travel.
-Insanely (by Human standards) inefficient when required in a hurry, needs *huge* quantities of fuel and a strategic approach to activation.
+Insanely (by Human standards) inefficient when required in a hurry, The Very Fast Drive needs *huge* quantities of fuel and a strategic approach to activation.
 Used sparingly; the Thorgon has patience.
 * Everything else is a closely-guarded secret even within the Thorgon hierarchy.
 It appears on-demand, instigated by those who know things.
 ### Thorgon 9
 * Mothership assigned to Planet 9.